 While fireworks do some of their biggest environmental damage to the atmosphere by polluting the air we breathe, they are also a big problem on land and water.
 Pyrotechnics set off near a body of water deliver an immediate impact, polluting the water with pieces of the fireworks and even affecting the taste and odor of drinking water.

 The components of pyrotechnics are also left behind.
 Litter is a very big problem where fireworks are concerned.
-Many parts of fireworks, firecrackers, and sparklers – you don’t have to be lighting the big stuff to damage the environment – are not biodegradable.
+And you don’t have to be lighting the big stuff to damage the environment.
+Many parts of fireworks, firecrackers, and sparklers are not biodegradable.
 Paper is used in a lot of these materials, but so is plastic, creating a dangerous collection of debris that could injure humans, pets, and wildlife.

 Alternatives to Fireworks